bobjacobsen/python-openlcb/conformance/README.md

 Files whose names start with "control_" form a basic line-oriented user interface.

+All of those can be individually run from the command line.

-An installation document is available as [testplans/InstallingBasicTester.pdf](testplans/InstallingBasicTester.pdf)
+An installation document is available as [plans/InstallingBasicChecker.pdf](plans/InstallingBasicChecker.pdf)

-Test plans describing the various tests and procedures are available as PDF files in the [testplans/](testplans/) directory.
+Plans describing the various checks and procedures are available as PDF files in the [plans/](plans/) directory.